 Professor Chris Brightling

-Professor Brightling is drawing on his experience in research excellence and leadership to coordinate the research teams at the University of Leicester and three Leicestershire Partnership NHS Trust sites in their COVID-19 response.
+Professor Brightling draws on his experience in research excellence and leadership to coordinate the research teams at the University of Leicester and three Leicestershire Partnership NHS Trust sites in their COVID-19 response.

 The University and NHS Trust are working closely together, coordinated by Professor Brightling, to support the clinical COVID-19 research response.
-They are currently recruiting participants for national priority trials of therapies for COVID-19 and have been recognised for both the highest and fastest recruitment rate of patients to the RECOVERY trial – a national study into the most effective treatments for COVID-19.
-Following the team’s success they have been approached to support the set up of research in the new NHS Nightingale Hospital London.
+They recruited participants for national priority trials of therapies for COVID-19 and have been recognised for both the highest and fastest recruitment rate of patients to the RECOVERY trial – a national study into the most effective treatments for COVID-19.
+Following the team’s success they were approached to support the set up of research in the NHS Nightingale Hospital London.
 The team are also working with the European Respiratory Society to develop a long-term follow-up of those admitted to hospital with COVID-19 and will collect clinical data to provide deeper insight into the disease.